What is the VIX and what are the factors that cause it to violently surge and go into tailspins?

 How is the VIX Index calculated?

-It is derived from the prices of S&P 500 index options and is used as an indicator of the level of fear or uncertainty in the market.
+It is derived from the prices of index options – whether the ASX 200 or the S&P 500 or another – and is used as an indicator of the level of fear or uncertainty in the market.
 The higher the VIX, the greater the level of fear and uncertainty among investors.

 The VIX index has been used as a tool for predicting the direction of the stock market.
 Historically, spikes in the VIX have often been followed by stock market crashes or sell-offs.